Roman Polanski: 1979–2004

 Frantic (1988) was a Hitchcockian suspense-thriller starring Harrison Ford and the actress/model Emmanuelle Seigner, who later became Polanski's wife.
 The film follows an ordinary tourist in Paris whose wife is kidnapped.
 He attempts, hopelessly, to go through the Byzantine bureaucratic channels to deal with her disappearance, but finally takes matters into his own hands.
+The film was a commercial failure but received positive reviews from critics.